 Net cash provided by financing activities was \$146.8 million for the year ended December 31, 1998 as compared to net cash provided by financing activities of \$200.1 million during the year ended December 31, 1997 and \$79.5 million during the year ended December 31, 1996.
 Cash provided by financing activities in the year ended December 31, 1998 resulted primarily from \$144.5 million of net proceeds of the 1998 Senior Notes offering.
-Net cash provided by financing activities for the year ended December 31, 1997 resulted rimarily from the net proceeds of the offering of 1997 Senior Notes.
+Net cash provided by financing activities for the year ended December 31, 1997 resulted primarily from the net proceeds of the offering of 1997 Senior Notes.
 In 1996, we completed private placements of Common Stock generating net proceeds of approximately \$21.9 million, and in November 1996, we completed an initial public offering of our Common Stock and generated net proceeds of approximately \$54.4 million.

-We anticipate aggregate capital expenditures of approximately \$60 million during the remainder of 1999.
-Such capital expenditures will be primarily for international and domestic switches and POPs, international and domestic fiber optic cable capacity for new and existing routes, satellite earth station facilities, other transmission equipment, and back office support systems.
-We recently installed an additional international gateway switch in Paris, which became operational during the third quarter of 1999.
+We anticipate aggregate capital expenditures of approximately \$125 million during 1999.
+Such capital expenditures will be primarily for international and domestic switches and points of presence, international and domestic fiber optic cable capacity for new and existing routes, satellite earth station facilities, other transmission equipment, and back office support systems.
+We are currently installing an additional international gateway switch in Paris, which is expected to be operational during the second quarter of 1999.
 By the end of 2000, we intend to add up to one switch in North America, 11 additional switches in Europe and one switch in Japan.